How Bollinger Bands Forex Indicator Works

-Bollinger Bands calculations uses standard deviation to plot the bands, the default value used is 2.
+Bollinger Bands forex indicator calculations uses standard deviation to plot the bands, the default value used is 2.

-The middle line is a simple moving average
+The middle Bollinger band line is a simple moving average

-The upper line is: Middle line + Standard Deviation
+The upper Bollinger band line is: Middle line + Standard Deviation

-The lower line is: Middle line - Standard Deviation
+The lower Bollinger band line is: Middle line - Standard Deviation

-Bollinger considered the best default for his indicator to be 20 periods moving average and the the bands are then overlaid on the price action.
+Bollinger bands forex indicator considers the best default moving average to calculate the Bollinger bands to be 20 periods moving average and the bands are then overlaid on the forex chart price action.

-This is why the Bollinger Bands indicator uses the standard deviation of 2 which will enclose 95 % of all price action.
-Only 5 % of price action will be outside the bands, this is why traders open or close trades when price hits one of the outer Bands.
+This is why the Bollinger Bands forex indicator uses the standard deviation of 2 which will enclose 95 % of all forex price action.
+Only 5 % of forex chart price action will be outside the 3 forex bollinger bands, this is why forex traders open or close forex trades when price hits one of the outer Bollinger Bands.

-The Bollinger Bands indicator main function is to measure volatility.
-What the bands upper and lower limits try to do is to confine price action of up to 95 percent of the possible closing prices.
+The Bollinger Bands forex indicator main function is to measure forex price action volatility.
+What the Bollinger bands upper and lower limits try to do is to confine forex price action of up to 95 percent of the possible closing forex prices.

-This indicator compares the current closing price with the moving average of the closing price.
-The difference between them is the volatility of the current price compared to the moving average.
-The volatility will increase or decrease the standard deviation of the bollinger bands forex indicator.
+Bollinger Bands forex indicator compares the current closing price with the moving average of the closing price.
+The difference between these two forex prices is the volatility of the current forex price compared to the moving average.
+The forex price volatility will increase or decrease the standard deviation of the bollinger bands forex indicator.